United Arab Emirates

 Based on the CT Law, a taxable person that prepares financial statements on an accrual basis of accounting can opt for the following:

-• Elect to recognise gains and losses on a ‘realisation basis’ for CT Law purposes for assets and liabilities held on capital account only (i.e. only unrealised gains and losses in respect of assets and liabilities held on capital account would not be taxable or deductible, respectively, until they are realised).
+- Elect to recognise gains and losses on a ‘realisation basis’ for CT Law purposes for assets and liabilities held on capital account only.
 Unrealised gains and losses arising from assets and liabilities held on revenue account, on the other hand, would continue to be included in taxable income on a current basis.

-Exempt Income
+Exempt income

-To avoid instances of double taxation, and recognising the United Arab Emirates’ position as an international business hub and leading holding company location, the UAE CT regime exempts dividends and other profit distributions received by a taxable person from a UAE tax resident entity (i.e. local dividends) or received from non-UAE tax resident persons, as well as other types of income as detailed below.
+To avoid instances of double taxation, and recognising the UAE’s position as an international business hub and leading holding company location, the UAE CT regime automatically exempts dividends and other profit distributions received by a UAE taxable person (UAE tax resident, or UAE PE of a non-resident) from a UAE tax resident person (domestic dividends).
+For other types of investment income, see the Participation Exemption relief below.

-Participation exemption
+Participation Exemption

-• a 12-month uninterrupted holding period (or the intention to hold for 12 months) is in place
+- a 12-month uninterrupted holding period (or the intention to hold for 12 months) is in place,

-• not more than 50% of the assets directly or indirectly owned by the participation consist of an ownership interest or entitlements that would not qualify for the participation exemption if these assets were held directly by the taxable person.
+- not more than 50% of the assets directly or indirectly owned by the participation consist of an ownership interest or entitlements that would not qualify for the participation exemption if these assets were held directly by the taxable person.

-• A 9% effective tax rate (ETR) is applied on income or profits of the participation.
+- A 9% effective tax rate (ETR) is applied on income or profits of the participation,

-• In the event such a 9% ETR is not applicable based on the relevant jurisdiction’s tax regime, a 9% ETR is reached if re-calculated based on the provisions of the UAE CT Law.
+- In the event such a 9% ETR is not applicable based on the relevant jurisdiction’s tax regime, a 9% ETR is reached if re-calculated based on the provisions of the UAE CT Law.

 International transportation exemption